 Find a hotel that’s centrally located in Old Port.
 Driving and parking around here aren’t easy and the hub of the town is best walked.
 I stayed at the Hyatt Place, which was perfectly positioned in the middle of all of the action.
 I never even had to use a car or call an Uber, the shuttle picks up and drops off at the airport (that’s also not that far away.)
 The staff was always quick to help, including sharing an umbrella when it was raining and the free tea in the lobby was a nice addition for when the temperature dips.

 A night at the property can be booked for only 12,000 Hyatt Points a night.
-Hyatt points are some of our favorites and they can be earned with the Chase World of Hyatt credit card and both the Chase Sapphire Reserve and Sapphire Preferred credit cards.
+Hyatt points are some of our favorites and they can be earned with the Chase World of Hyatt credit card and both the Chase Sapphire Reserve and the Chase Sapphire Preferred Card.

 Click Here to learn more about the Chase World of Hyatt Card.